switchablenorms/Switchable-Normalization/README.md

 ## Update

-- 2018/7/4: Model zoo updated.
-More pretrained models and the code of object detection will be released soon!
+- 2018/7/9: We would like to explain the merit behind SN.
+See [html preview](http://htmlpreview.github.io/?https://github.com/switchablenorms/Switchable-Normalization/blob/master/blog_cn/blog_cn.html) or [this blog (in Chinese)](https://zhuanlan.zhihu.com/p/39296570?utm_source=wechat_session&utm_medium=social&utm_oi=70591319113728).
+More trained models and the code of object detection will be released soon!
+- 2018/7/4: Model zoo updated!
 - 2018/7/2: The code of image classification and a pretrained model on ImageNet are released.

 ## Introduction